kpolley/blog/content/posts/honeypots.md

     <i>Sample honeypot system</i>
 {{< /center >}}

 If the attacker finds either the honey IAM creds or honey Windows server to be attractive enough to pursue, the IDH effectively lures them away from the actual attack path and into a rabbit hole full of frustration and valueless data.
-In addition, the Incident Response (IR) team is getting notified on every move the attacker makes on the honeypots. **Even if it takes the attacker only 10 minutes to realize they were deceived, that is an extra 10 minutes the IR gets back to contain the threat!**
+In addition, the Incident Response (IR) team gets high-signal notifications describing every move the attacker makes on the honeypots. **Even if it takes the attacker only 10 minutes to realize they were deceived, that is an extra 10 minutes the IR gets back to contain the threat!**

 # Detection & Response  --  & Deception
-Intrusion Detection Honeypots are extremely high signal and easy to deploy.
-In addition, IDH's go beyond a typical D&R's call of duty by not only detecting attackers but actively deceiving the attacker.
-This additional layer of deception makes it more difficult for the attacker to navigate the environment, lures the attacker away from their target, and gives Incident Response team members extra time in a scenario where every minute counts.
+Intrusion Detection Honeypots are extremely high signal and low noise.
+They are easy to deploy and can be added to any environment.
+IDH's go beyond a typical D&R's call of duty by not only detecting attacks but actually deceive the attacker and lure them away from their target.
+The Incident Response team will get back a whole lot of extra time in a scenario where every minute is precious.

-I envision a future where honeypots are included at the core of a D&R program and deception becomes an additional feature that the team uses to increase their odds in stopping attacks and providing value to the org and security team.
+I can't help but envision a D&R program where honeypots are the central output.
+Instead of constantly wrangling and tuning detections in a SIEM, D&R engineers are building a web of IDH's which detect, alert, and deceive malicious actors.

 **We can be called D&R&D** *(ok, I'm half kidding.)*